deeheber/pittsburghese-translator-alexa-skill/README.md

 ## Developer Notes
 This skill was built using the ASK CLI and is deployed via [AWS Lambda](https://aws.amazon.com/lambda/).
 More info on how to get started can be found [here](https://developer.amazon.com/docs/smapi/quick-start-alexa-skills-kit-command-line-interface.html).

 Contributions are welcome.
 We're specifically looking for ideas for Pittsburghese phrases to store for Alexa to repeat back.
+Check out our contribution guidelines [here](https://github.com/deeheber/pittsburghese-translator-alexa-skill/blob/master/CONTRIBUTING.md)

 ## Disclaimer
 Not everyone in Western Pennsylvania actually talks like this, but sometimes playing into stereotypes can be fun.